awesome1888/eisenwerk/README.md

         3) between-layouts fade-in-out overlay, just to make transitions more smooth
         4) skeleton components
 2.  auth in a modern way
-    2.1) for entities remove server and client, make it isomorphic working through services
 3.  re-think oauth2
+    2.1) [CANCEL] for entities remove server and client, make it isomorphic working through services
-        4. graphql for entities instead of REST and feathersjs?
+        4. [CANCEL] graphql for entities instead of REST and feathersjs?
-            1. what about caching?
+            1. [CANCEL] what about caching?
 4.  migrations
 5.  manifest
     6.1) web worker